|

 Here are six questions to ask as you examine your own habits:

-2. Do I use prescription drugs casually when I feel distress or pain?
+1. Do I have mood-altering chemicals in my medicine cabinet?2.
+Do I use prescription drugs casually when I feel distress or pain?

 3. Do I keep prescription drugs rather than throw them out when the problem subsides?